MZandtheRaspberryPi/spot_micro_demo/README.md

 I ended up sourcing servos partially from another Aliexpress seller, partially from Amazon.
 In the future I would order big ticket items like 12 servos in batches from different sellers to help remediate the risk of issues like this occuring.
 I'd also take careful pictures of every box received and its contents as soon as they arrived in case, those pictures were needed in the dispute process.
 I'd also make sure I understood who pays for return shipping in case of a dispute before ordering.

+Thankfully the rest of the gathering electronics was rather uneventfull and I received what I ordered.
+I used Bangood, Aliexpress, and Amazon for all of the electronics.

 ### Hardware (3d-printed Body)

 ### Hardware (Electronics)